enyojs/enyo-docs/developer-guide/key-concepts/kinds.md

     is actually stored on the prototype as `_constructor`.

     ```javascript
-        // Create a function MyKind with a prototype, derived from enyo.Object.
+        // Create a function MyKind with a prototype, derived from enyo/Object.
         // _constructor_ is called when an instance is created.
         var
             kind = require('enyo/kind'),